+- 0

-Bit 7 6 5 4 3 2 1 0 Name WPEN 1 0 0 BP1 BP0 WEL 0
+Bit 7 6 5 4 3 2 1 0

+Name WPEN 0 0 0 BP1 BP0 WEL 0

-Bits 0, 4, 5 are fixed at 0 and bit 6 is fixed at 1, and none of these bits can be modified.
+Bits 0 and 4-6 are fixed at 0, and cannot can be modified.
 Note that bit 0 ("Ready" in Serial Flash) is unnecessary as the F-RAM writes in real-time and is never busy, so it reads out as a '0'.
 There is an exception to this when the device is waking up from Sleep Mode, which is described on the following page.
 The BP1 and BP0 control software write protection features.
 They are nonvolatile (shaded yellow).
 The WEL flag indicates the state of the Write Enable Latch.
 Attempting to directly write the WEL bit in the Status Register has no effect on its state.
 This bit is internally set and cleared via the WREN and WRDI commands, respectively.